As the Los Angeles Lakers make a push for a play-in or NBA playoff spot, they now will have to do so without LeBron James for a period of time.

 The Lakers already ruled James out for Tuesday's game against the Memphis Grizzlies.

-If James is out for at least a week, he will miss Sunday's matchup against the Warriors at Crypto.com Arena, the final meeting of the season between the two rivals.
+James will also miss Sunday's matchup against the Warriors at Crypto.com Arena, the season's final meeting between the two rivals.
 Los Angeles has won two of the first three games against Golden State this season.

 Earlier on Monday, James posted a photo of his injured right foot to his Instagram story.